-MANUAL JIB AND WINCH - The material handling jib and winch consists of a winch and a jib pole that are automatically leveled with the platform.
-Up to 1000 lbs.
-(454 kg) material handling capacity can be provided at elevated boom angles.
-The winch is hydraulically powered through a self-locking worm gear drive, so a load-holding brake is not required.
+1000 LBS MANUAL JIB AND WINCH - The material handling jib and winch consists of a winch and a jib pole that are automatically leveled with the platform.
+This jib provides 1000 lbs. jib capacity in any boom position.

+The winch is hydraulically powered through a selflocking worm gear drive, so a load-holding brake is not required.
 The winch provides line speeds of 15 to 30 ft. per minute (5 to 9 m per min.).
-Eighty feet (24 m) of 1/2-in.
-(13 mm) diameter polyester rope with a clevis hook is provided.
+One hundred and five feet (32 m) of 7/16-in.
+(11 mm) diameter polyester rope with a clevis hook is provided.

-The angle of the jib pole is manually adjusted; the jib-pole assembly tilts in 10° increments from horizontal to a maximum of 50° above horizontal.
-The jib-pole assembly also can be rotated to any of the three convenient load-lifting positions to accommodate a load.
-Those positions are 30° CW, 0° , and 30° CCW from the boom centerline.
-The jib pole and winch assemblies can be rotated to a stowed position 180° from the end hung position, or they can be easily removed when not needed.
+The angle of the 3 in (75 mm) diameter jib pole is manually adjusted; the jib-pole assembly tilts in 10° increments from horizontal to a maximum of 50° above horizontal.
+Since the pole is automatically leveled with the platform, there is a total of 150° of jib pole articulation relative to the upper boom.
+The jib-pole assembly also can be rotated to any of the seven convenient load-lifting positions to accommodate a load.
+The jib pole and winch assemblies can be easily removed when not needed.